 No two families are the same.
 Estate Planning appropriate for one family may not work for another household.
 It’s especially true if your family has some non-traditional elements that may influence courts to distribute your Estate differently than you wished.
 Therefore, more Estate Planning may be needed to ensure your wishes are carried out.

 When You Need a Non-Traditional Family Estate Planning Attorney

 Here are examples of non-traditional families:

-It’s possible a probate court will not recognize cohabiting couples.
-In almost all cases, such couples require wills as well as other legal instruments to protect each other.
+It’s possible a Probate Court will not recognize cohabiting couples.
+In almost all cases, such couples require Wills as well as other legal instruments to protect each other.

 - Finally, some family members require extra assistance.
 You

-- need additional estate planning if some family members are disabled or are unable to care for themselves;
+- need additional Estate Planning if some family members are disabled or are unable to care for themselves;

 - must ensure there are executors and other supports in place to help your family member if you’re no longer available to take care of them; and